dman776/categorical-sectional/readme.md

 #### pixel_count

 If you are using ws2801 based LEDs then you may need to change "pixel_count".
-Each strand will come with a numbe rof LEDs.
-You you are using a single strand, then set this number to that count.
+Each strand will come with a number of LEDs.
+If you are using a single strand, then set this number to that count.
 If you have combined strands, then set the total number of lights.

 #### spi_device and spi_port

 You will probably not need to change this.
 If you do need to change this, then you probably know what to do.

+#### gpio_pin

+Used with ws281x mode strings to set the GPIO pin.   ie.  18

 #### airports_file

 This is the file that contains the airport names and the wiring configuration for them.

+#### on_time

+This is the (local) time when the map will start displaying.  ie. 0800 is 8:00am

+Defaults to "" which means the display will always be on.

+_NOTE:_ If this is set, the off_time value must also be set.

+#### off_time

+This is the (local) time when the map will stop displaying.  ie. 2130 is 9:30pm

+Defaults to "" which means the display will always be on.

+_NOTE:_ If this is set, the on_time value must also be set.

 ### Airports File